- Cambridge Trust & Selwyn Borthwick Masters Studentship in Studies in the Ancient World

 Selwyn College and AHRC Doctoral Studentship

 There is currently an award-holder in place for this studentship.
-We expect to offer another studentship in 2022.
+We expect to offer another studentship in 2025.

 Selwyn Sykes Cambridge Masters Studentship in Italian Studies

 Those wishing to be considered for the Selwyn Sykes Studentship should apply to the University in the normal manner, indicating their preference for Selwyn College.
-The successful applicant will be selected by the College, in consultation with the Italian Section, and must become a member of Selwyn College on taking up the Studentship.
+The successful applicants will be selected by the College, in consultation with the Italian Section, and must become a member of Selwyn College on taking up the Studentship.

 Potential candidates are strongly encouraged to contact the Department in advance to discuss their research interests and postgraduate plans.
-The current postgraduate coordinator is: Professor Adam Ledgeway

 Hamilton Cambridge International Scholarship

 Selwyn College and the Cambridge Trust occasionally offer a Hamilton Cambridge International Scholarship.
 The scholarship is for a non-EU PhD student in any subject, and will cover University and College fees plus an annual stipend for three years.
 Applicants should specify Selwyn as their preferred College on the University of Cambridge application form, and indicate that they are applying for the Hamilton Scholarship.
-The next award will be made in 2023.
+The next award will be made in 2027.

 The Mole Fund

-Selwyn College will offer a scholarship for 2023 entry of £5,000.
+Selwyn College will offer a scholarship for 2025 entry of £5,000.
 The fund is open to MPhil students for support with living costs or tuition fees.
 The Fund may also be used to support costs associated with an internship or similar for undergraduates.
 This scholarship may be offered in conjunction with other awards.

 Bowman Scholarship